 Happy Friday, Wildcats!
-Falvey Memorial Library is delivering you another semester of Weekend Recs, a blog dedicated to filling you in on what to read, listen to, and watch over the weekend.
+Falvey Library is delivering you another semester of Weekend Recs, a blog dedicated to filling you in on what to read, listen to, and watch over the weekend.
 Annie, a graduate assistant from the Communication department, scours the internet, peruses the news, and digs through book stacks to find new, relevant, and thought-provoking content that will challenge you and prepare you for the upcoming week.

-Annie Stockmal is a graduate student in the Communication Department and graduate assistant in Falvey Memorial Library.
+Annie Stockmal is a second-year graduate student in the Communication Department and Graduate Assistant in Falvey Library.